chromice/ae/README.md

 - Hat tip to MODx community.
 Your template syntax and architecture is even uglier than PHP's, but out of your love for the platform many great ideas were born.
 A few of those — expressed in slightly better PHP — found new home here; some inspired me to come up with better ones.

-- Wordpress project, which I've learned to love to hate as a developer, but respect as a user.
+- A sly smirk at Wordpress, which I've learned to love to hate as a developer, but respect as a user.

 ## Getting started